zumasys/docs/site/docs/jbase/jbase/jbase-encryption---database-security/README.md

 File encryption type : AES
 ```

 There is no maximum length for the encryption key for jBASE data files when using **PBKDF2**to derive the actual key.
 This is the default.
 However, if number of iterations is 0, the maximum key size is 32 characters.

+### Warning

-**Caveat!**On Windows, the shared memory that jBASE creates is unloaded when the last jBASE process terminates.
+On Windows, the shared memory that jBASE creates is unloaded when the last jBASE process terminates.
 This means that you must have at least 1 running jBASE process in order for the security profile to remain loaded.
 The best way to accomplish this is to start **jDLS**beforehand which will allow shared memory to persist.

 To determine whether or not the security profile has been loaded: